Who can do this with default user permissions?

 - At the top of the Classes column, choose either All Classes (to choose all the classes for the teachers) or Select Classes (to choose specific classes; check the ones you want in the list).

-- Teachers, school administrators, and school staff will also see a Groups column.
+- Teachers will also see a Groups column.
 At the top of the Groups column, choose either All Groups or Select Groups; if you choose Select Groups, check the groups that you want to include.
 The first choice in the column is "Whole Class" or "Whole Classes"; choose this to report on the class(es) as a whole.
 Below that, you will see groups you created.